Baby Keeps Pulling Away While Breastfeeding

 Are you doing something wrong?

-If the same is happening to you and your baby keeps pulling away while breastfeeding there are four main reasons why this is happening:
+If the same is happening to you and your baby keeps pulling away while breastfeeding:

 1. Your baby is distracted